jgpwieder/Back-End-Developer-Trials/readme.md

 This is the invoice generator script to run on windows local machine

-It generates 10 invoices every 3 houts to the custumers defined on the custumer.xlsx file, and ends after 24 hours of operations.
+It generates 10 invoices every 3 houts to the custumers defined on the custumer.xlsx file, and ends after 24 hours of operation.

 Steps:
 1) Install dependencies on requirements.txt: